He pārongo mā ngā mātua

 Getting access to devices and the internet

-Speak to your child's school to see if they have laptops for children.
+Speak to your child's school to see if they have partnered with an organisation that provides laptops for school kids.

 Get more information or give us feedback